-Her current work focuses on magic and marvels.
+Her recent work focuses on magic and marvels.
 An essay in Word & Image considers the two tiny dragons in the margins of the Ellesmere manuscript and how they encourage us to read the Canterbury Tales as a marvel collection.
-Her second book, Middle English Marvels: Magic, Spectacle, and Morality in the Fourteenth Century (Penn State University Press, 2018), explores the connections between magic, spectacle, and morality in fourteenth-century texts like Sir Orfeo, Lybeaus Desconus, Sir Gawain and the Green Knight, the Wife of Bath's Tale, and the Squire's Tale; related pieces can be found in New Medieval Literatures and Philological Quarterly as well as on the postmedieval forum.
+Her second book, Middle English Marvels: Magic, Spectacle, and Morality in the Fourteenth Century (Penn State University Press, 2018; paperback edition 2019), explores the connections between magic, spectacle, and morality in fourteenth-century texts like Sir Orfeo, Lybeaus Desconus, Sir Gawain and the Green Knight, the Wife of Bath's Tale, and the Squire's Tale; related pieces can be found in New Medieval Literatures and Philological Quarterly as well as on the postmedieval forum.
 This work has been supported by internal and external grants, including the Morton W. Bloomfield Fellowship at Harvard University.

 Williams has recently served elected terms on the Advisory Board for the Society for Medieval Feminist Scholarship and in the Modern Language Association Forum on Language Change.